 - Do use a refrigerator thermometer to make sure that the refrigerator always stays at 40º F or below.

-- Do not eat hot dogs, luncheon meats or deli meats UNLESS they are reheated until steaming hot.
+- Do not eat hot dogs, luncheon meats, or deli meats UNLESS they are heated to an internal temperature of 165°F or until steaming hot just before serving.

-- Do not eat soft cheeses such as feta, Brie, Camembert, blue-veined cheeses, and Mexican-style cheeses such as queso blanco fresco.
+- Do not eat soft cheeses such as feta, Brie, Camembert, blue-veined cheeses, and Mexican-style cheeses such as queso blanco fresco unless it is labeled as made with pasteurized milk.
 Cheeses that can be safely consumed include hard cheeses, semi-soft cheeses such as mozzarella, pasteurized processed cheese slices and spreads, cream cheese, and cottage cheese.

 - Do not eat refrigerated pâté or meat spreads.
 Canned or shelf-stable pâté and meat spreads can be eaten.